 Today’s learners cannot do without technologies.
 There exists a diverse range of sophisticated and interactive e-Learning software.
-This paragraph, however, thoroughly examines only those that are user-friendly and worth the money allocated.
+Learn about best practices in choosing the best software solution.
+We will thoroughly examine only those that are user-friendly and worth the money allocated.
 We have grouped them into three main categories for your better convenience.

 Content generating tools:

 - Ezvid is a free video editing and screen recorder software that is quite easy to use.
 With one click, you can record your screen and capture whatever appears on your computer.
 You can edit these videos, make speed changes, re-arrange, add text and image slides, spending on it minutes instead of hours.

 - StepShot is a great step-by-step documentation tool for creating quality e-learning content.
 The program captures screenshots for every click and provides automatic descriptions for each of them.
 You can also edit the screenshots, add own comments and export them to MS Word, PDF, HTML or XML.
 StepShot provides 14 days fully functional trial.

 - eXe is an open source application for designing e-Learning courses that doesn’t require prior HTML or XML knowledge.
 The tool is primarily aimed at teachers and academics.
 You can run eXe on Windows, Mac, or Linux.

 - EasyGenerator is an awesome e-Learning authoring tool that enables lecturers and subject matter experts to create engaging courses in the cloud.
 It is affordable, fully responsive and requires no coding or installation.